pivotal/docs-tap/namespace-provisioner/use-case3.md

         name: git-auth-install
     ```

-## Import from another namespace
+### Import from another namespace

 If you already have a Git secret created in a namespace other than `tap-namespace-provisioning `namespace and you want to refer to that, the secretRef section should have the namespace mentioned along with the` create_export` flag.
-The default value for create_export is false as it assumes the Secret is already exported for tap-namespace-provisioning namespace, but allows the user to specify if they want the Namespace provisioner to create a` Carvel SecretExport` for that secret.
+The default value for create_export is false as it assumes the Secret is already exported for tap-namespace-provisioning namespace, but allows the user to specify if they want the Namespace Provisioner to create a` Carvel SecretExport` for that secret.

-Please find the below example referring to<code> git-auth<strong> </strong></code>secret from<code> tap-install</code> in the secretRef section.
+Find the below example referring to `git-auth` secret from `tap-install` in the secretRef section.

 Using Namespace Provisioner Controller
 : Description